LeaVerou/lea.verou.me/blog/drafts/user-effort/index.md

 One of my favorite product design principles of all time is Alan Kay’s _“Simple things should be simple, complex things should be possible”_.
 ^[[Kay himself replied on Quora and provided background on this quote](https://www.quora.com/What-is-the-story-behind-Alan-Kay-s-adage-Simple-things-should-be-simple-complex-things-should-be-possible).
 Don’t you just love the internet?]
-I had been evangelizing it almost verbatim long before I heard of Kay’s quote.
+I had been saying it almost verbatim long before I heard of Kay's quote.

-As an interface design principle, _simple_ refers to **use cases that are simple from the user’s perspective**, i.e. the most common use cases.
+Of course, _simple_ refers to use cases that are **simple from the user’s perspective**, i.e. the most common use cases.
-Implementation complexity is entirely orthogonal, or even [inversely correlated](#poc), as user experience is about encapsulating complexity so that users don’t have to deal with it.
+They may not be at all simple to implement, and interface simplicity is usually [inversely correlated](#poc) with implementation simplicity.
+And which things are _complex_, depends on **product scope** to some degree.
+Instagram’s complex cases are vastly different than Photoshop’s complex cases, but as long as there is a range, Kay's principle still applies.

-Alan Kay’s maxim is deceptively simple, but its implications run deep.
+His maxim is deceptively simple, but its implications run deep.
 It isn’t just a design ideal — it’s a call to continually balance friction, scope, and tradeoffs in service of the people using our products.

 Since [Alan Kay](https://en.wikipedia.org/wiki/Alan_Kay) was a computer scientist, his quote is typically framed as a <abbr title="Programming Language">PL</abbr> or API design principle,